Elliot12-L/elliot12-l.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Trafico de influencias B)
+subtitle: Trafico de influencias BB
 ---

-My name is Inigo Montoya.
+My name is Elliot Cazar.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Currently in my second year studying Computer Science Engineering at the National Polytechnic School.
+- Certified industrial drone pilot issued by ADS (Aerial Development Services
+- Advanced Level 2 English Certificate issued by CEC (Continuing Education Center

 What else do you need?